Veterinary Technician Schools in Kentucky

 Owensboro Community and Technical College

 Courses in this CVTEA-accredited program include veterinary lab procedures; pharmacology; introduction to veterinary technology; parasitology and clinical lab techniques; animal anatomy and physiology; and more.
-Students complete labs and clinical practicums to complete the requirements of the program and to prepare for the state and national exams.
+Students complete labs and clinical practicums to complete the program’s requirements and prepare for the state and national exams.

 • Location: Owensboro, KY